5 Tips to Consider when building your 1st aid kit for working or volunteering abroad

 When you are heading out for a day of medical work either in rural Kenya or for your local Search and Rescue team…what are you thinking about as you throw items in your bag?

-No matter how much medical training you have or how much time you spend abroad, desigining the perfect first aid kit can be a little overwhelming!
+No matter how much medical training you have or how much time you spend abroad, designing the perfect first aid kit can be a little overwhelming!
 When our teams are working in Kenya, we spend a lot of time walking between rural villages on foot.
 We are constantly discussing and designing our med kits so they are:

 We want to share some of our thoughts and a few resources with you here!

-A few thoughts to consider:
+A few thoughts to consider